 - A. Serious assault.
 An assault in which a Class A or Class B weapon is used to commit the assault. - B. Serious battery.
 Committing battery using a Class A or Class B weapon or causing serious injury. - C. Assault.
 An intentional threat by words or action to do harm to another person, coupled with apparent ability to carry out the threat, and/or committing an act that creates a well-founded fear in such person that such violence is imminent. - D. Battery.
 An intentional touching or striking another person without their consent or against their will or causing bodily injury to another person.
-In the case of "battery on a School Board employee" or "Law

-Enforcement Officer" under Section V, Sub-Section B, there must be evidence of an unprovoked, deliberate act with intent to cause physical harm to the person.
+In the case of "battery on a School Board employee" or "Law Enforcement Officer" under Section V, Sub-Section B, there must be evidence of an unprovoked, deliberate act with intent to cause physical harm to the person. - E. Injury.

-- E. Injury. - 1.
-Minor Injury: An injury which solely requires immediate first aid. - 2.
-Serious Injury: An injury which requires treatment by professional medical personnel. - F. Change in Placement.
+Minor Injury: An injury which solely requires immediate first aid.

+Serious Injury: An injury which requires treatment by professional medical personnel.

+- F. Change in Placement.
 For a student with a disability, any disciplinary removal for more than ten (10) consecutive school days or for more than ten (10) days cumulatively in a school year. - G. Days.
 Days shall be construed to be school days (as determined by the applicable school calendar) whenever mentioned in this policy. - H. Grand theft.
-Taking property worth \$300 or more. - I. Hazing.
-Any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student at a school with any grades 6 through 12 for purposes including, but not limited to, initiation or admission into or affiliation with any organization operating under the sanction of a school with any grades 6 through 12.
-Hazing includes, but is not limited to: - a.
-Pressuring, coercing, or forcing a student into: - 1.
-Violating state or federal law; - 2.
-Consuming any food, liquor, drug, or other substance; or - 3.
-Participating in physical activity that could adversely affect the health or safety of the student. - b.
-Any brutality of a physical nature, such as whipping, beating, branding, or exposure to the elements.
+Taking property worth \$300 or more. - I. Mood-Altering Substance.
+Any substance that is or may be detrimental to the user or to others Examples of mood-altering substances may include, but are not limited to: